Limits to Infinity

 Don't Do It The Wrong Way ... !

-But trying to use infinity as a "very large real number" (it isn't!) gives this:
+If we try to use infinity as a "very large real number" (it isn't!) we get:

 So don't try using Infinity as a real number: you can get wrong answers!

 Limits are the right way to go.

 I have taken a gentle approach to limits so far, and shown tables and graphs to illustrate the points.

 But to "evaluate" (in other words calculate) the value of a limit can take a bit more effort.
 Find out more at Evaluating Limits.